Larder Love

 close up with cream and jam

-You want your butter to be chilled so you can rub it in with the flour, sugar and salt to get a nice breadcrumb-like mixture before adding the egg and milk which you whisk together first.
+You want your butter to be chilled so you can rub it in with the flour, sugar and salt to get a nice breadcrumb-like mixture.

 Once you have made these simple scones you’ll be whipping them up on a regular basis, a great way to show off your lovely homemade jams and jellies that you’ll find all over this blog, just check out my homemade jams section for loads of ideas.